OpenNebula/website/content/software/installation_process/automatic_installation_with_onedeploy/one_deploy_overview.md

 > 2. Modify the inventory according to your needs.
 > 3. Run the playbooks on the control node, to deploy on the managed nodes.

-Ansible is an agentless platform, and uses SSH as the default transport for deployment.
+Ansible is an agentless platform and uses SSH as the default transport for deployment.
 The control node must be able to communicate with the managed nodes via SSH.

 <!-- ![image](/images/one_deploy_basic_arch.png&width=1612&height=718) -->